 Alibi Ale Works – Brewery and Taproom Just a half-mile from Lake Tahoe, Alibi Ale Works’ production brewery and original taproom has 18 taps pouring its delicious beers plus cider, wine, and kombucha.
 With two full-service Alibi pubs now operational, Alibi’s original taproom at the production brewery has limited hours (check website for details).
 Visitors can enjoy brewery tours every Saturday.
 The taproom also is available for private events.
 Open noon – 5 p.m.
 Sat.
 204 E. Enterprise St.; 775-298-7001; Alibialeworks.com; Find Alibi Ale Works on Facebook.

-Alibi Ale Works – Incline Public House – NEW!
-In this brewer’s taphouse, restaurant, and beer garden, you’ll find 22 beers on tap; a full kitchen serving fresh, seasonal food with an array of homemade brats; and a brand-new beer garden.
-Live music will be featured along with special, themed food events.
+Alibi Ale Works – Incline Public House In this brewer’s taphouse, restaurant, and beer garden, you’ll find 22 beers on tap; a full kitchen serving fresh, seasonal food with an array of homemade brats; and a brand-new beer garden.
+Live music is featured along with special, themed food events.
 Open 11 a.m. – close daily.
 931 Tahoe Blvd.; 775-831-8300; Alibialeworks.com; Find Alibi Ale Works Incline on Facebook.

 Three Forks Bakery & Brewing Co.
 This small-town restaurant offers tasty, made-from-scratch food created with the highest quality, local, organic ingredients.
 You’ll find wood-fired pizza, craft beer brewed on site, regional wines, hard cider, artisan breads and baked goods, soups, salads, sandwiches, fresh drinks, loose leaf tea, and espresso.
 The menu changes each week based on what is available locally and in each season.
 Its owners aim to take care of the place they call home by being light on the land, keeping money in the local economy, and treating customers and community members with care and respect.
 Open 7 a.m. – 10 p.m.
 Mon., Wed. – Thurs., 7 a.m. – 11 p.m.
 Fri., 8 a.m. – 11 p.m.
 Sat., 8 a.m. – 10 p.m.
 Sun.
 Closed Tues.
 211 Commercial St.; 530-470-8333; Threeforksnc.com; Find Three Forks Bakery & Brewing Co. on Facebook.